 He pulled himself from the chaos of his reverie and back to reality.
 No, it was my vocation.
 He opened his eyes wide to view the space of his keep.
 He found himself drawn to the Sun’s light finding its way onto the simple stone flooring where he continued to sit in repose.
 A peaceless one, ever restless in his work.
 He waited a breath, staring at the reddening of his space, until the time came for the light to warm his very own presence.
-Upon it reaching him, he stood with speed and turned to his work.
+Upon it reaching him, he stood with speed and turned back to the cold shadows, back to his work.

-He looked upon the scene of his desk before him.
+Luc looked upon the scene of his desk before him.
 Tomes, parchment, maps, sketches, theories, knowledge.
 Pathways to justice.
 Intel he’d gathered for his latest venture.
 Last? he jetted to himself.
 Perhaps, one of true finality.
-Luc sat down behind the compilation, placing his feet firmly on the floor in preparation.
+He sat down behind the compilation, placing his feet firmly on the floor in preparation.
 Back in comfort, he steepled his fingers and considered the implications as he recounted the words of a crucial meeting in his mind.